 Google Photos is an application that is available on both Android and iOS.
-Because it is cloud-based software, this means that all storage files are online.
-Thus, smartphone users can make use of this application to free up storage on their devices.
+Because it is cloud-based software, all storage files are online.
+Thus, smartphone users can use this application to free up storage on their devices.

 Some users may face issues when the same Google account is linked to multiple devices.
 There are two methods listed below that may help you delete your photos from Google.